Psalm 54: Uses

+Coptic Orthodox Church

+In the Agpeya, the Coptic Church's book of hours, this psalm is prayed in the office of Sext.

 Book of Common Prayer

 In the Church of England's Book of Common Prayer, this psalm is appointed to be read on the evening of the tenth day of the month.

-The Psalm is a Proper Psalm for Good Friday.
+The Psalm is a Proper Psalm for Mattins on Good Friday.